Birth to 3 Years

 The Foundation Stage room incorporates a ‘fruit bar’ where two of the children are chosen daily to serve their peers, therefore promoting social and emotional development as well as communication skills.
 Milk and water are also offered at this time of the day, a water jug and cups are available throughout the day but we do also ask that children bring in their own named water bottles.

-Everyday there is an option of a hot meal, vegetarian, jacket potato with choice of filling or tomato pasta along with a pudding.
+Everyday there is an option of a hot meal, vegetarian, jacket potato with choice of filling, tomato pasta or baguette (only Tuesdays and Thursdays) along with a pudding.

 Water, salad, freshly baked bread, yoghurt & fresh fruit are available every day.